cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/CreateApp.md

 ### Install and Start the App

-When the installation is complete you can stop the running node (`^c`) and open the app folder to start the installation process.
+When the installation is complete you can open the app folder to start the configuration process.

 ```
 cd my-ccf-app
-yarn install && yarn guided-install
+yarn guided-install
 ```

+Note: If you used the `--skip-install` flag, you will need to run `yarn install` before running `yarn guided-install`.

 The `yarn guided-install` command will lead you through a guided installation as referenced [here](gettingstarted#standard-install).
-You can also choose to only `yarn install` and then configure your app manually as referenced [here](aws).
+You can also choose to configure your app manually as referenced [here](aws).

 Once you are finished with the installation you are ready to start the application!